django-cms/django-cms/docs/extending_cms/app_integration.rst

 Now you can link this Menu to a page in the 'Advanced' tab of the page settings under attached menu.

-Each must have a :meth:`get_menu_title` method, a :meth:`~django.db.models.Model.get_absolute_url` method, and a ``childrens`` list with all of its children inside (the 's' at the end of ``childrens`` is done on purpose because ``children`` is already taken by django-mptt).

-Be sure that :meth:`get_menu_title` and :meth:`get_absolute_url` don't trigger any queries when called in a template or you may have some serious performance and database problems with a lot of queries.

-It may be wise to cache the output of :meth:`~menu.base.Menu.get_nodes`.
-For this you may need to write a wrapper class because of dynamic content that the pickle module can't handle.

-If you want to display some static pages in the navigation ("login", for example) you can write your own "dummy" class that adheres to the conventions described above.

-A base class for this purpose can be found in ``cms/utils/navigation.py``

 *********
 App-Hooks